Interesting Facts About the Runt of the Litter

 Another disadvantage for the runt is that sometimes the runt is ignored by mother dog because she detects the puppy is small or weak and naturally tends to focus on the healthier pups.
-This is a form of natural selection, in other words survival of the fittest.
+This is a form of natural selection, in other words, it is survival of the fittest.

-But with Tender Loving Care They Have a Chance.
+With Tender Loving Care, They Have a Chance

 Runts have a hard time surviving in the wild, only because they are weak and small.
 Generally, runts in the wild cannot last more than their infancy so the survival struggle for them in the wild is real.
 In a domestic setting though, things are quite different.
 When given proper care, runts not only survive, but they may also manage to thrive and live their happy lives just as the other non-runt puppies.
 Many caretakers confess that helping out these little fellows and watching them grow bigger and stronger is a very rewarding experience!